jup-ag/space-station/blog/2023-10-23-jupiter-planetary-developer-week/index.md

 The partner journey is now hyper easy - They head over to Jupiter, create a referral account, and then plug the referral account parameters into their integration.
 It's that simple!

-Give our dashboard a spin here: https://referral.jup.ag Read the docs here: https://docs.jup.ag/docs/v6-beta/adding-fees
+Give our dashboard a spin here: https://referral.jup.ag Read the docs here on how to add your platform fees to Jupiter Swap : https://docs.jup.ag/docs/v6-beta/adding-fees

 ![Referral](referral1.jpg)

-Looking to the future, we have plans to open source this referral contract to other partners for use in their projects and with their integrators.
+*Looking to the future, we have plans to open source this referral contract to other partners for use in their projects and with their integrators.*